It’s that time again—time to recycle for the

-The gist of the legend is that on that night the noise and commotion of the celebrants in Tiger Stadium, yes, produced a minor earthquake.
-I was curious about what had actually happened, what had actually ruined that night, and set out to perform an autopsy on that small piece of my soul, 19 years deceased.
+The gist of the legend is that on that night the noise and commotion of the celebrants in Tiger Stadium, yep, produced a minor earthquake.
+I was curious about what had actually happened, what had actually ruined that night, and I set out to perform an autopsy on that small piece of my soul, 19 years deceased.
 I didn’t remember hearing about any earthquake at the time.
-But I was young— I just remember the pain.
+But I was young.
+I just remember the pain.

 However, when I decided to research the contemporary coverage of game, I found no reference to an earthquake in any of the reporting, no “Can You Believe This?” sidebars, nothing.
-There was no Internet to speak of in 1988 – still, wire-services were still pretty fast.
+There was no Internet to speak of in 1988.
+But, c’mon, wire-services were still pretty fast.
 So, you know, I thought it odd such a spectacular anomaly would have escaped the scoop, unless knowledge of it was not, in fact, widespread…

-The structure of the modern earthquake meme, at its most extreme, lends itself to visions of delirious LSU fans actually and immediately aware of the event, if not, in some way, actually channeling it.
-Not that anyone in the stands revised their memories to include descriptions of a Hollywood-style earthquake, but much of the current net-buzz specific to “The Earthquake Game” seems easily adaptable along those lines.
+The structure of the modern Earthquake Game meme, at its most extreme, inspires visions of delirious LSU fans actually and immediately aware of the event, if not, in some way, actually channeling it.
+Not that anyone in the stands revised their memories to include descriptions of a Hollywood-style earthquake, but much of the current literature specific to “The Earthquake Game” seems easily adaptable along those lines.

-For instance, the very name of the LSU blog “And The Valley Shook“, in addition to showing just how important and rooted the game has become in the LSU psyche, almost implies a game-changing phenomenon, invested with the supernatural, and immediately perceived as such by LSU fans, rather than an after-thought piece of trivia, and that’s what it once was.
+For instance, the very name of the LSU blog “And The Valley Shook“, in addition to showing just how important and rooted the game has become in the LSU psyche, almost implies a game-changing phenomenon, invested with the supernatural, and immediately perceived as such by LSU fans, rather than an after-thought piece of trivia (which is what it was).

-Still, for LSU fans and even Auburn fans (if only for apparently being LSU’s only earthquake worthy opponent), the sublime aspects of such a story are irresistible.
-And they were irresistible to ESPN.
+Still, for LSU fans and even Auburn fans (if only for apparently being LSU’s only earthquake-worthy opponent), the sublime aspects of such a story are pretty irresistible.
+They were definitely irresistible to ESPN.

 The following Sunday morning, Stevenson woke up like the rest of the world.
-I went to church to petition the Lord for understanding; he headed to LSU’s Howe-Russell Geoscience Complex to change the recording charts in the seismic laboratory; they were changed daily.
+I went to church to petition the Lord for understanding, he headed to LSU’s Howe-Russell Geoscience Complex to change the recording charts in the seismic laboratory (they’re changed daily).